 26 ASU School of Music, Music Theatre Showcase

 26-May 9 FOUR AMERICAN WOMEN by David Mamet.
 World premiere of 4 new monologues by Pulitzer Prize winner Mamet.
 Great Barrington Public Theater featuring leading American actors Rebecca Pidgeon, Heidi Sulzman and Yolonda Ross.
 Presented by Broadway on Demand

 28-?
 MEN ON THE VERGE OF A HIS-PANIC BREAKDOWN our very own Guillermo Reyes' timeless monologue (a major actor workout).
 Teatro Audaz in San Antonio, TX will be livestreaming

-4. DBR LAB II FINAL PRESENTATIONS 7pm presentations from grad and undergrad contributors in Dance, Theatre/AME, Music and Art.
-Facilitated by Daniel Bernard Roumain (DBR), Jeff McMahon, Malena Grosz.
-Featuring Avery Polster, Florencia Durón, Lawson Malnory, Anton Lapov, and ONOH
+4. DBR LAB II FINAL PRESENTATIONS 7pm AZ time.
+Presentations from grad and undergrad contributors in Dance, Theatre/AME, Music and Art.
+Facilitated by Daniel Bernard Roumain (DBR), Jeff McMahon, and Malena Grosz.
+Featuring Avery Polster, Florencia Durón, Lawson Malnory, Anton Lapov, and ONOH YouTube link

 21-31 HIT MUSIC by Guillermo Reyes.
 Directed by Jesse D. Saywell and featuring performance (and media design) by Andrés Alcalá.
 Streaming